youwen5/youwen5/README.md

 </picture>

 I like to do math and sometimes code in my free time.
-My primary occupation, of course, is configuring my sprawling Arch Linux system and Neovim setup.
+My primary occupation, of course, is ricing my sprawling Arch Linux system and Neovim setup.
 This takes up the vast majority of my time.

 I formerly did web development before I realized that the internet was pure bloat and so I excised it from my life.
 Now, I'm a recovering TypeScript addict recently converted to the Church of Haskell and learning category theory.